AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 The No-Show Problem AI Also Solves

 Missed calls are only half the equation.
-For dental practices, appointment no-shows are the other drain.
+For dental practices, appointment no-shows are the other significant drain on revenue.

-The average dental practice loses 8-12% of scheduled appointment slots to no-shows and same-day cancellations.
-At $200-$400 per appointment, that adds up fast.
+The average dental practice loses 8% to 12% of scheduled appointment slots to no-shows and same-day cancellations, according to the American Dental Association's 2024 practice management survey.
+At $200 to $400 per appointment, that adds up fast.
 A practice doing 80 appointments per week at $250 average loses $19,200 to $28,800 per month to empty chairs.

 AI answering services solve this through automated confirmation sequences: